tentenponce/TValidation/README.md

 # Validation
-Simple validation for Node JS.
+Simple compiled validations for Node JS.
 It can be translated to front-end javascript.
 (This is my most commonly used validations as of now, will add more in the future).

 <b>Sample Use:<b/>